BornToBeRoot/NETworkManager/docs/Documentation/01_Application/01_Dashboard.md

 parent: Application
 grand_parent: Documentation
 nav_order: 1
-description: ""
+description: "Documentation of the Dashboard"
 permalink: /Documentation/Application/Dashboard
 ---

 # Dashboard

+The dashboard automatically checks your computer's network connection and gives you a quick overview of it with the most important information.

-The dashboard checks automatically and whenever the status of the local network adapters changes (network cable plugged in, WLAN connected, etc.) whether there is a connection to the router and the Internet.
+As soon as the status of the local network adapter changes (Ethernet cable is plugged in, WLAN or VPN is connected, etc.), the connection to the router and Internet is checked.

 ![Dashboard](01_Dashboard.png)